Tips for Flying With Neck and Back Pain

 See a Pain Specialist If Your Pain Persists or Becomes Chronic

 Pain is complex, and numerous treatment options are available to you in the form of therapies, medications and mind-body techniques.
 If your pain persists after you return from your trip, see a back pain specialist who can provide you with a long-term solution.
-Contact us here at the Spine Institute of North America if you have chronic neck or back pain.
+Contact us here at the Spine INA if you have chronic neck or back pain.